 Cover letters are extremely important for anyone wanting to land a dream job position.
 And graphic designers are no exception.
 If you want your resume and cover letter to be written to catch the eye of an HR manager or employer, you need to read this article.

 In most cases, though, a cover letter is not a prerequisite for a response.
 But this is precisely why it is so valuable.
-If a company has a specific picture in mind of the candidate that they are seeking, a motivational letter can help its recruiting staff determine which candidate is the most qualified for this position.
+If a company has a specific picture in mind of the candidate they are seeking, a motivational letter can help its recruiting staff determine which candidate is the most qualified for this position.

-You, as a candidate, need to indicate a list of reasons why the employer should choose you over the other applicants.
-As you know, a CV won't let you do that effectively, due to its brevity.
-You can only highlight the features and achievements at your work in more detail in your cover letter.
+As a candidate, you need to indicate a list of reasons why the employer should choose you over the other applicants.
+As you know, a CV won't let you do that effectively due to its brevity.
+You can, however, highlight your professional achievements in more detail in your cover letter.

 Now that you are ready to create or edit your letter, there are a few things you should keep in mind.
 First, you should plan out the structure and content that you are going to put on paper.